bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * Note that the triple exponential smoothing model is probably a bad choice for this task because on this short time frame, it's unlikely to have any meaningful seasonality trends

 ![image](https://user-images.githubusercontent.com/79114425/210890640-2a1affa7-14c2-49d0-93ac-87c3a8a8141f.png)
-* While mse is a commmon measurement for success, I think in the case of this project, plotting the values gives us a much better idea of how models are performing relatively.
+* While mse is a commmon measurement for success, I think in the case of this project, visualizing the values gives us a much better idea of how models are performing relatively.
-* **The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends (up, down, or stationary)**

 # XGB and LSTM Models
 After building the baselines, I built two models that take **multivariate** inputs to see if we can improve, a LSTM and XGBoosted Trees